 We update professional development of staff to deliver provision, including short term support interventions and individualised support and interventions.
-Our Special Educational Needs/Disability Co-ordinator (SENDCo) is new to the role in 2018-19.
-Shewill receive training, it is planned for her to complete the National SENCO award within 3 years; she attends Cheshire East Network Events.
+Support staff receive relevant training to support their delivery of these interventions.
+For staff working with children with specific learning needs, training will be sought appropriately e.g Makaton.
+Our Special Educational Needs/Disability Co-ordinator (SENDCo) has recently taken part in the National SENCo Award.
 The SENDCo cascades specific skills and knowledge to teaching staff as required, for example in dyslexia, autism, speech and language needs.